 The duct size must adequately handle airflow intake and return in order for an HVAC system to operate at optimal levels.
 It affects how much airflow goes through the ducts and the velocity of the airflow.
 If the ductwork is too small, it can overwork your HVAC system as it tries to keep your home at the desired temperature.
 Ductwork that's too large for your system decreases the airflow velocity, which means you won't feel the air blowing from your vents.

-The duct size must adequately handle air flow intake and return in order for an HVAC system to operate at optimal levels.
+HVAC ductwork sizing is very complicated and takes in many factors.
 For this reason, homeowners may want to contact a certified HVAC technician or contractor to determine the optimal size of ductwork throughout the home or business environment that also measures up to code standards.
-Optimal airflow based on cubic feet per minute as well as velocity of air provided by other components of the HVAC system determine the correct ductwork sizing for each scenario.
+Factors that go into sizing your ductwork include the cubic feet per minute (CFM), friction loss rate, total effective length of the ductwork, home square footage, and the ductwork material.

 Rectangular or square ducting comes in standard sizes ranging from 3 inches by 7 inches to 35 inches by 40 inches.
 Sizing is based on airflow needs per cubic foot per minute, as well as velocity.
 The HVAC model that you're interested in should offer information regarding the maximum airflow per cubic foot per minute, or CFM, to help you determine adequate duct sizes.
 The type of ducting you use, such as flex ducting or rigid ducting, also determines the velocity of supply and return air.
 Airflow is also affected by the length of straight portions of ductwork, as well as the number of trunks or branches in your overall duct design.